Gustav Ritter von Kahr: District president and minister president

 Although he was a reserve officer, Kahr did not participate in World War I because the minister to whom he reported did not want to release him from his position working to ensure food security.
-In 1917 King Ludwig III of Bavaria appointed Kahr district president of Upper Bavaria.
-The fall of both the German Hohenzollern and Bavarian Wittlesbach monarchies during the early days of the German Revolution of 1918–1919 that broke out after Germany's defeat in the war led the intrinsically apolitical Kahr into politics.
+In 1917, King Ludwig III of Bavaria appointed Kahr district president of Upper Bavaria, and while serving in this role, Kahr was one of the first officials to predict the coming upheaval.
+The fall of both the German Hohenzollern and Bavarian Wittelsbach monarchies during the early days of the German Revolution of 1918–1919 that broke out after Germany's defeat in the war led the intrinsically apolitical Kahr into politics.
 As district president Kahr proposed the creation of a civil defense force, but his suggestion did not meet with the approval of Bavaria's new Minister President Johannes Hoffmann of the Social Democratic Party (SPD).
-When the Bavarian Soviet Republic was proclaimed in April 1919, Kahr fled Munich with Hoffmann and the rest of the state government to Bamberg where they called for volunteers to help crush the soviet republic.
+When the Bavarian Soviet Republic was proclaimed in April 1919, Kahr fled Munich with Hoffmann and the rest of the state government to Bamberg, where they called for volunteers to help crush the soviet republic.
 Those who responded were organized into Freikorps.
 After the suppression of the soviet republic at the beginning of May, during which about 335 civilians were killed by Freikorps fighters, Munich's leaders wanted to maintain the capabilities of the Freikorps but without their drawbacks.
 They saw them as too violent, too small, and too independent of the Bavarian state.
 The paramilitary Civil Guards, or Einwohnerwehr, was formed in an attempt to resolve the problems.